 My Vacation Lady has been helping our clients plan dream honeymoons since 1994.
-We are the highest ranked honeymoon specialist located in New Jersey on both Wedding Wire and the Knot.

 When if comes to planning your honeymoon, don’t you deserve the best?
 Contact My Vacation Lady and let us show you what our personal approach to honeymoon planning will mean for you.